lablup/backend.ai-media/README.md

 ### Deploying for production service

 We use the standard aws-cli tool.
-You first need to configure your AWS access key and the secret key.
+You should configure your AWS access key and the secret key to make it working.

 Before uploading, we first need to compile the resources for production.